Some people feed their Yorkies whatever they have lying around.

 It can be homemade, as long as you follow a recipe that has a similar nutritional makeup as commercial food.
 That means mostly meat of some kind, along with some grains and perhaps some vegetables.
 These recipes are all good for Yorkies.

-If you want to give your Yorkie treats, you can feed it anything else from the list above.
+If you want to give your Yorkie treats, you can feed it anything else from the list above or our list of human foods Yorkies can eat.
 The key is to limit treats to 10% of the daily caloric intake or less.